woctezuma/discord-deletion-bot/README.md

 ## Command Line Parameters

-These are optional.
-Best used to pick off where the script stopped on a crash or disconnect or debugging.
+These are optional parameters, to resume from where the script stopped in case of crashes, disconnections, or to debug.

 ```
 --resumefrom <Discord Message Snowflake>